Introduction

 Maximum Capacity: 95%

-Tip.
-If you use a laptop without the monitor, don't charge it to 100%, try to keep the charge from 30% to 90% to preserve the battery life.
+If you use a laptop without the monitor, don't charge it to 100%; try to keep the charge from 30% to 90% to preserve the battery life.

 Linux is Growing

 I'm sure that Linux is a great starting point for new developers to get into a Unix system and get more familiar with the terminal.
-I'm still a Linux and Open-source ecosystem fan.
-Even though I had some problems with my previous laptops, it had nothing to do with the Ubuntu operating system itself.
+I'm still a Linux and open-source ecosystem fan.
+Even though I had some problems with my previous laptops, it had nothing to do with the Linux itself.

-The only issue that I didn't like about Ubuntu are the drivers.
-It is a struggle to make Linux work with the Nvidia GPU.
+The only issue that I didn't like about Ubuntu was the drivers.
+It was a struggle to make Linux work with the Nvidia GPU in 2018.
 I'm sure it's a skill issue, but if you decide to switch to Mac, you'll forget about drivers.
 You will never bother thinking about compatibility issues for certain devices.

-But overall, I had a great pleasure working with Linux, and still have an urge to go back when I see the latest versions of Ubuntu.
+But overall, I had a great pleasure working with Linux and still have an urge to go back when I see the latest versions of GNOME and KDE desktop environments.

-Many individuals may not prefer Linux with Gnome, such as Ubuntu and Debian, but I find it enjoyable.
+Many individuals may not prefer Linux with GNOME, such as Ubuntu, Debian, and Fedora, but I find GNOME enjoyable even though KDE Plasma is great too.
 This is something I can't say about macOS.
 While I appreciate macOS, I don't find it as satisfying because it doesn't adapt to my needs; instead, I have to adjust myself to fit macOS.

 As technology advances, we have made the difficult decision to discontinue support for older hardware, including DirectX 9 and 32-bit operating systems.
 Similarly, we will no longer support macOS.
 Combined, these represented less than one percent of active CS:GO players.